kyleboas/tacticsjournal.com/drafts/Draft-2023-3-10-Match-Preview-Leicester-City-vs-Chelsea-11MAR2023.md

 Move 2 CHE LEI.jpeg

 Chelsea should take advantage of Leicester's man-to-man marking scheme by having the wing-backs, midfielders, and forwards rotate and change position to cause confusion and open up spaces between the lines.
 In the past couple of matches, they've been playing incredibly quickly, almost like the ball is a "hot potato"; the ball carrier seems anxious to get the ball out of their feet.
-If they can play a bit slower and advance the ball methodically into Leicester's defensive end, with some positional rotation, they should be able to create high-quality chances.
+If they can play a bit slower and advance the ball methodically into Leicester City's defensive end, with some positional rotation, they should be able to create high-quality chances.

 Leicester City should look to commit more numbers from their rest-offense to defense to avoid these overloads in the midfield and on their backline.